BrianPugh/cyclopts/docs/source/help.rst

    │ --version  Display application version.                        │
    ╰────────────────────────────────────────────────────────────────╯

-Most noteworthy, is no additional text reflow is performed; newlines are presented as-is.
+Most noteworthy, is **no additional text reflow is performed**; newlines are presented as-is.

 ^^^^
 Rich